apimation/apimation-docs/docs/yaml-tests.md

 name: string `Name label of test load case`
 loadtype: "simulation"
 details:
-    setupCases: [string, string,...] `List of test case names which will be executed before main tests`
+    setupCases: [string, string,...] `List of test case names which will be executed before main tests` [optional]
     testCase: string `Name of test case for load scenario that is defined under project scope`
-    finalCases: [string, string,...] `List of name labels of test cases which must be executed after all test has been executed`
+    finalCases: [string, string,...] `List of name labels of test cases which must be executed after all test has been executed` [optional]
-    environment: string `Name of default environment for load test execution`
+    environment: string `Name of default environment for load test execution` [optional]
     users: int `Number of total users in scope of which testCase will be executed`
     duration: string `duration of load test scenario in seconds(s), minutes(m), hours(h)`
     distribution: "random" `For now only random distribution is allowed as value`